 Families have hope, expectations and dedicate themselves to their child’s health, well-being and optimizing their child’s life opportunities.
 Parenting a child with a disability is a unique kind of parenting that encompasses many usual child care practices, plus the need to provide direct assistance in daily living tasks, some medically, educationally and developmentally specialized tasks, as well as the multitude of responsibilities involved with managing the requirements of disability.

 Much has been described about how parents react when their child receives a diagnosis of a medical condition that may lead to disability.
 Initially the stages were described by psychologists and the stages were assumed to follow the Kubler-Ross seven stages of grief.
 However, other researchers progressed our understanding about how parents, and mothers in particular, manage and adjust to the role of caring for their child with a disability.

-In Helen’s research work, Helen asked mothers about their journeys and found that there may be four consistent phases or stages that mothers moved through or were aiming for in the future.
+In Helen’s research, mothers were asked about their journeys.
+Four consistent phases (or stages) were identified by mothers.
 Other researchers have described similar journeys and stages or phases.

 The four phases were:

 - Disability focused